locatrix/esp-gis-server/iis-example/README.md

 ## Setting up IIS

 ### Real server
-On a Windows server, you'll need to ensure the dependencies are installed first and then run the following commands:
+On a Windows server, you'll need to ensure the IIS dependencies listed above are installed first and then run the following commands:

 ```powershell
 # install yarn (if you don't already have it installed)